- This post contains affiliate links. Read more here.

-Here are a few of our favorite enzyme cleaners for dog pee:
+Here are a few of our favorite enzymatic cleaners for battling the smell of dog urine:

 For set-in pet stains on carpeting or rugs, simple spray cleaners may not suffice.
-You can rent a carpet cleaner from your local grocery or hardware store, or hire professional carpet cleaners to come attack the stains.
+You can rent a carpet cleaner from your local grocery or hardware store, or hire professional carpet cleaners to attack the stains for you.

-If pet accidents are a regular part of your life, invest in an at-home carpet cleaning machine like the Bissell Spotbot.
-The sooner you clean up the urine, the easier it will be to get that stubborn dog pee smell out.
+If pet accidents are a regular part of your life, consider investing in an at-home carpet cleaning machine like the Bissell Spotbot.
+The sooner you clean up the urine, the easier it will be to avoid that stubborn dog pee smell.